nthung1021/bookstore-web-clean-architecture/README.md

 **Frontend**

-- Open another CMD window and run these command to start the frontend locally:
+- Open another CMD window and run these commands to start the frontend locally:

 ```
 # Change the current directory to the frontend folder